Certificate IV in Child, Youth and Family Intervention

 Online Study

-All of our study materials are hosted online, which allows you to the freedom and flexibility of choosing when and were you study and fitting your studies around your work and lifestyle.
-Access our online learning portal is 24/7 and our team of high-quality trainers and assessors will be available for support during business hours Monday to Friday.
+All of our study materials are hosted online, which allows you to the freedom and flexibility of choosing when and where you study and fitting your studies around your work and lifestyle.
+Access to our online learning portal is 24/7 and our team of high-quality trainers and assessors will be available for support during business hours Monday to Friday.

 You will also have direct access to our training team through face-to-face or teleconferenced group coaching and tutorial sessions which are regularly scheduled throughout your enrolment period.